INSIDE HONORS 2020-2021 is now available!

 The new edition includes profiles of honors colleges and programs in the universities listed below:

 North Carolina Wilmington

 South Dakota St*

 *Program has ratings in some or most categories but not all.

 You should know that the book is very data-driven–it is “more steak than sizzle,” as one reader noted about the previous edition as well.

-Thirteen data points in each program are compared to the means for all 50 rated programs.
-There is considerable narrative, however, especially about unrated features such as study abroad, financial aid, and undergraduate research.
+Thirteen data points in each program are compared to the means for all 41 rated programs.
+There is considerable narrative, however, especially about unrated features such as study abroad, experiential learning, financial aid, and undergraduate research.

-Counselors, consultants, and honors professionals: email Wendy, firstname.lastname@example.org, for discount information and invoicing.
+Counselors, consultants, and honors educators: email Wendy, firstname.lastname@example.org, for discount information and invoicing.

 Columnist and author Frank Bruni: A Review of Fifty Public University Honors Programs was “…first published in 2012 and updated last year.
 It’s linked to publicuniversityhonors.com, which began in 2011 and, like the [new] book, provides thorough appraisals of individual honors colleges and programs and intelligent thoughts on how they fit into the higher-education landscape.”—New York Times, August 9, 2015.

 In his book, Where You Go Is Not Who You’ll Be: An Antidote to the College Admission Mania, Mr. Bruni includes the book in his “Suggested Reading” section, writing that “…honors colleges at state universities have much to recommend them and warrant serious consideration.
 This straightforward analysis of the best ones gives them the spotlight they deserve.”